 Interwoven with this quest for immortality is the growing understanding that eternal life is pointless without ensuring we remain at our mental and physical peak.
-To do so, the techno-pioneers argue, we will need to use a new wave of scientific innovation to optimise our bodies and minds.
+To do so, the techno-pioneers argue, we will need to use a new wave of scientific innovation to optimize our bodies and minds.
 They envisage a future in which those of us who have the funds to afford it will be progressively upgraded to live not only longer, but more creatively, joyously and productively than our inferior ancestors.

 Just this year, serial entrepreneur Elon Musk announced the founding of a new company, Neuralink, with a mission to create neural brain implants that will enable humans to connect their minds directly with online machines 'telepathically'.
 This would enable us to process data so quickly and efficiently that we would be able to tackle tasks that might take days today in the blink of an eye tomorrow.

 The dream of immortality, combined with god-like mental and physical abilities, has permeated storytelling and philosophy throughout human existence.
-But as it becomes closer to reality, it is time to consider the ethics of our quest for eternal optimisation.
+But as it becomes closer to reality, it is time to consider the ethics of our quest for eternal optimization.

-Are you happy about an optimised tomorrow?
+Are you happy about an optimized tomorrow?